sgraaf/Replicate-Toronto-BookCorpus/README.md

 python src/download_books.py
 ```

-Please note that you have to execute the above command multiple times (29 times to be exact), from multiple IP-addresses, as [Smashwords](https://www.smashwords.com/) (temporarily) blocks any IP-address after 500 downloads.
+Please note that you have to execute the above command multiple times (~30 times to be more precise), from multiple IP-addresses, as [Smashwords](https://www.smashwords.com/) (temporarily) blocks any IP-address after 500 downloads.
 If you know of a way to automate this through python, please submit a pull request!

 ### 3. Pre-processing the plaintext books
 After downloading the plaintext books, they need to be pre-processed in order to be a true replica of the Toronto BookCorpus dataset (one sentence per line).
 This can be accomplished as follows: